 A suggestive mark can be registered on the Principal Register.
 It is considered, however, to be a weak mark and not entitled to broad protection (unlike a coined or arbitrary word mark).
 Trademark protection may be limited to the use of the mark in the same or related lines of goods or service.
 Also the protection would likely extend to similarly sounding or appearing words for the same product or service.

 It is worth repeating that the best trademarks are words or symbols that have no relationship to the goods or services offered.
 These may be termed arbitrary marks and are usually given the strongest protection in law.
 Examples may be Exxon (a coined word) for petroleum or Borders (a common word) for books and music stores.

 Using marks that consist of a person’s name, a geographic description or readily suggest the goods or service are very weak marks.
+See my articles entitled Personal Name Marks and Geographic Marks.
 A word that merely describes the good or service can not be registered on the Principal Trademark Registry.
 (It can be registered on the Supplemental Trademark Register.
 However that registration provides almost no protection.
 Registration on the Supplemental Register does, however, have value as explained below.)

 Therefore, use some imagination in creating a trademark.

 As stated above, a mark that only describes the goods or service are not eligible for registration on the Principal Register of the US Patent and Trademark Office.
 That does not mean you can’t use the mark in your business.
 In fact, the mark may be later be registered if it can be shown that the mark has acquired “secondary meaning” in the mind of the public through continued use in business.
 For example, U-Haul may be considered a mark that merely describes self operated truck rental for hauling or transporting personal property.
 However, it is a registered and distinctive mark.
 Through use over time, it has acquired secondary meaning.
 It is recognized as the mark of a particular company.